mejkej/cloudbook/README.md

 I created one superuser account for me thats the only admin.

 #### Note model
 Foreign key with full CRUD.
 In other words, Note can only be seen by the specific user that created the note and the admin.
 Title must contain 1-50 characthers.
-Note content only has a max length requirement of 1000 characthers.
+Note content has a length requirement of 1 - 1000 characters.
 The note model also has created_at and updated_at which is displayed when browsing or reading notes.

-### Views
-1. signin_view
-The landing page signin.html contains the CustomUserAuthenticationForm.
-Two fields Username & Password,

-2. signup_view
-signup.html contains the CustomUserRegistrationForm.
-Three fields, Username, Password1 & Password2.

-3. signout_view
-If the signout icon in the navbar for authenticated users is clicked this function will redirect them to the 'signin.html' all of the views except signin and signup is decorated with @login_required.

-4. base_view
-"base.html" This in the homepage for authenticated users, and this template is used in all the views for authenticated users except for signout_view.
-If login was successful you will see a success message here.
-Also it includes a header with a h1 title and a navbar with 3 icons: Add note, browse notes and sign out.
-It also contains a footer.

-5. browse_notes
-This view displays an overview of the users notes, title, created at & updated at date. title is an anchor tag and will take you to read.html.

-6. read_note
-"read.html" will display a specific note and give the user 3 options, Edit, Delete or Browse.

-7. new_note_view
-"note.html" If the plus icon in the navbar in the top left corner is clicked this view will appear.
-Containing the NoteForm with two input fields title and note content.
-There is also a save button that will save the note and redirect you to the read.html & a Exit button that will redirect you to 'base.html' if user confirms this since there could be usaved changes.

-8. edit_note
-"edit.html" pretty much the same as the add note, only this will display an existing note that you can edit.
-It has that same exit button as the new note view and will also redirect to read.html if save button is clicked.
-Once redirected the user will see a success message stating that the note has been saved either as it was before incase there has not been any changes made or updates saved.

-9. delete_note
-"delete.html" From read.html user has the option to delete a specific note.
-If button is clicked user is redirected to delete.html where user can either confirm and delete the form or go back.

 ### Forms
 #### 1. CustomUserRegistrationForm